Chart Color Schemes

 Theodore features high concentrations of family households, with a higher-than-average median household size

-Family households account for 79.6% of all households, including 40.4% who are couples with children, 25.5% couples without children, and 12.9% single parent families.
-Non-family households make up the remaining 20.4%, with lone person households at 18.4% and group households comprising 2.0%.
-The median household size is 2.8 people, larger than the Australian Capital Territory average of 2.6.
+Family households account for 79.6% of all households, including 40.4% couples with children, 25.5% couples without children, and 12.9% single parent families.
+Non-family households make up the remaining 20.4%, consisting of 18.4% lone person households and 2.0% group households.
+The median household size is 2.8 people, which is larger than the Australian Capital Territory average of 2.6.

 Frequently Asked Questions - Households